apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

         ...

-Dynamic data events emitting and dataset creation through DatasetAlias
+Dynamic data events emitting and dataset creation through AssetAlias
 -----------------------------------------------------------------------
-A dataset alias can be used to emit dataset events of datasets with association to the aliases.
+An asset alias can be used to emit dataset events of datasets with association to the aliases.
 Downstreams can depend on resolved dataset.
 This feature allows you to define complex dependencies for DAG executions based on dataset updates.

-How to use DatasetAlias
+How to use AssetAlias
 ~~~~~~~~~~~~~~~~~~~~~~~

-``DatasetAlias`` has one single argument ``name`` that uniquely identifies the dataset.
+``AssetAlias`` has one single argument ``name`` that uniquely identifies the dataset.
 The task must first declare the alias as an outlet, and use ``outlet_events`` or yield ``Metadata`` to add events to it.

 The following example creates a dataset event against the S3 URI ``f"s3://bucket/my-task"``  with optional extra information ``extra``.
 If the dataset does not exist, Airflow will dynamically create it and log a warning message.